ehmicky/get-bin-path/README.md

 const binPath = getBinPathSync('binary-name')
 ```

-The current directory can be overridden:
+The current directory can be overridden (for example with monorepos):

 ```js
 const { getBinPathSync } = require('get-bin-path')